MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Where-Object.md

 ## NOTES

-PowerShell includes the following aliases for `Where-Object`:
+Windows PowerShell includes the following aliases for `Where-Object`:

   - `?`
   - `where`